 - Helping to keep students safe

 The pay rate is $15/hr; however, many TAs continue their education with glass and end up becoming instructors ($35/hour).
 Workshops and Make-It-Now experiences are offered multiple times a week; however, most TAs sign up for only a handful a month.
 The workshops and MINs are too sporadic for an individual to depend on them as their sole source of income, but they are great to plug into and around other commitments.
 In order to be eligible to TA, applicants need to complete a few clearances, as well as to attend and pass a training.

-Submit a cover letter with your interest in the position, current resume, three references with phone and email (no letters), and five images of your work to Jason Forck via email or via mail 5472 Penn Ave, Pittsburgh, PA 15206 by August 1, 2019.
-Successful applicants will be notified by August 5, 2019 and the position will start September 16, 2019.
+Submit a cover letter with your interest in the position, current resume, three references with phone and email (no letters), and five images of your work to Margaret Spacapan via email at firstname.lastname@example.org or via mail 5472 Penn Ave, Pittsburgh, PA.
+Applications are accepted on a rolling basis, and individuals will hear back about their application by the 15th of each month.